vertica/vertica-containers/vertica-kafka-scheduler/README.md

 ### Launch a scheduler

-To launch a scheduler, execute the following command from the top-level of this repository:
+To launch a scheduler, execute the following command from the `/vertica-kafka-scheduler` directory:

 ```bash
 $ docker run -it \